 Each of these CMS blocks is tied to a Twig template, which means:

-Example: A marketing team can build a new landing page for a promotion using only drag-and-drop blocks—no developer required.
+Example: A marketing team can build a new landing page for a promotion using only drag and drop blocks no developer required.
 That page is immediately available at a clean URL like /summer-sale.

 CMS in Headless Frontends